aravindhnaidu/Wordpress_portfolio/README.md

 Explore my GitHub to see firsthand how I transform ideas into functional, engaging digital experiences, and discover the innovative approaches I bring to the world of WordPress development.
 My GitHub repository showcases a range of projects that highlight my proficiency with various technologies.
 These include:

-HTML, CSS, JavaScript:
+HTML, CSS, JavaScript:,
-PHP and MySQL:
+PHP and MySQL:,
-WordPress APIs:
+WordPress APIs:,
-RESTful APIs:
+RESTful APIs:,
-Version Control with Git:
+Version Control with Git:,
-Bootstrap and Tailwind CSS:
+Bootstrap and Tailwind CSS:,
-WooCommerce:
+WooCommerce:,
 SEO Best Practices:

 live portfolio: https://aravindhportfolio.godaddysites.com/

 Here are some online platforms where you can showcase your WordPress portfolio and projects:
-GitHub
+GitHub,
-WordPress.org
+ WordPress.org,
-Behance
+Behance,
-Dribbble
+Dribbble,
-LinkedIn
+LinkedIn,
-CodePen
+CodePen,
-Dev.to
+Dev.to,
-Medium
+Medium,
-Personal Portfolio Websites
+Personal Portfolio Websites,
-Stack Overflow
+Stack Overflow,